Cincinnati vs. Indiana NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- These two squads combine to surrender 34.5 points per game, 16.5 fewer than this contest's over/under.
+- This contest's over/under is 15 points greater than the 34.5 these two squads combine to surrender per game this season.

-- The average total in Bearcats games this season is 51.5, 0.5 points above Saturday's over/under of 51.
+- The Bearcats and their opponents have scored an average of 51.5 points per game in 2021, two more than Saturday's total.

-- The 51-point over/under for this game is 0.2 points below the 51.2 points per game average total in Hoosiers games this season.
+- The 49.5-point over/under for this game is 0.5 points below the 50 points per game average total in Hoosiers games this season.

 Cincinnati Stats and Trends

-- When Cincinnati scores more than 24 points, it is 1-2 against the spread and 2-0 overall.
+- Cincinnati is 1-1 against the spread and 2-0 overall in games when it records more than 24 points.

-- In games that Cincinnati picks up over 282 yards, the team is 1-2 against the spread and 2-0 overall.
+- Cincinnati is 1-1 against the spread and 2-0 overall when the team totals more than 282 yards.

-- The Bearcats have turned the ball over four times this season, one more turnover than the Hoosiers have forced (3).
+- This year, the Bearcats have turned the ball over four times, one more than the Hoosiers' takeaways (3).

+- Find the latest spread and moneyline odds for Cincinnati at SISportsbook.

 Indiana Stats and Trends

-- The Hoosiers have three giveaways this season, while the Bearcats have five takeaways .
+- This season the Hoosiers have three turnovers, two fewer than the Bearcats have takeaways (5).

 Cincinnati Top Players

-- Evan Prater has 38 yards on four carries (38 ypg), with one rushing touchdown.
+- So far this year Evan Prater has run for 38 yards on four carries (38 ypg), with one rushing touchdown.

-- Tyler Scott has hauled in one receptions for 81 yards, best on his team, and one touchdown.
+- Tyler Scott has hauled in one catch for 81 yards, best on his team, and one touchdown.
 He averages 81 receiving yards per game.

-- Jadon Thompson has chipped in with 79 yards (on four catches).
+- Jadon Thompson has hauled in four catches for 79 yards (79 yards per game).

-- Josh Whyle has 32 receiving yards on two receptions, with one touchdown, averaging 32 yards per game.
+- Josh Whyle is averaging 32 yards per game, racking up two receptions for 32 yards and one touchdown.

 Indiana Top Players

-- Michael Penix Jr. leads his team with 156 passing yards (156 per game) and has a 45.2% completion percentage (14-of-31), throwing zero touchdown passes and three interceptions.
+- Michael Penix Jr. has thrown for 156 yards while completing 45.2% of his passes (14-of-31), with zero touchdowns and three interceptions this year (156 yards per game).

-- Stephen Carr has 19 carries for a team-high 57 rushing yards (57 per game) and zero touchdowns.
+- Stephen Carr has churned out a team-best 57 rushing yards (57 per game) and zero touchdowns.

-- This season Ty Fryfogle has five catches and leads the team with 84 yards (84 per game).
+- Ty Fryfogle has five catches, leading his team with 84 yards (84 ypg) this season.

-- Peyton Hendershot has hauled in three catches for 26 yards (26 yards per game).
+- Peyton Hendershot's stat line this year shows three catches for 26 yards.
+He puts up 26 receiving yards per game.

 - This season Miles Marshall has caught one pass for 21 yards, averaging 21 receiving yards per game.